payoto/rsvs3d/README.md

   (GCC/G++ v7.1 used for development)
 - `make` to build the `RSVS3D` executable.

-## Wrappers:

-Execution wrappers:
+### Optional helpers

+Additional software used for plotting and prototyping:

+- Doxygen to build the documentation.
-- MATLAB installed (2016a or later)
+- MATLAB installed (2016a or later) to use the contents of `SRCMAT`
 - c++ compiler compatible with MATLAB for the compilation of mex files
-- fortran (90+) compiler for compilation of flow solvers
+- Tecplot 360 (2017 or later) to open the `.lay` files

 ## External libraries